Seichi junrei: Places

 Religious holy sites are often intentionally distinguished from their surroundings by special design choices and decorations, whereas the "sacred sites" that are the subject of these fan "pilgrimages" remain unchanged from before they were made "sacred", with the added value of some sort of narrative that makes them "sacred" to fans.

-Shooting locations from Japanese TV dramas and movies are usually easily identified by fans because of the nature of live-action filming, and film commissions sometimes publicize locations, so their seichi are easily "confirmed".
+Shooting Locations from Japanese TV dramas and movies are usually easily identified by fans because of the nature of live-action filming, and film commissions sometimes publicize locations, so their seichi are easily "confirmed".
 On the other hand, in the case of manga and anime, there are fewer examples of locations being publicly announced, and seichi are usually first "confirmed" during or after release based on the subjective opinions of fans who have conducted on-site or digital Google Street View surveying trips.
 The degree of "reproduction" between the actual location and the depiction in illustrated mediums depends on the art style and intended sense of place of the work.
-There are also works in which the creator clearly states the name of the actual place where the work is set via dialogue, images and illustrations, official commentary books, websites, etc., or in which local authorities make a visible appeal as a destination through posters, billboards, events, standees, stamp rallies, collaborations, and more.
+There are also works in which the creator clearly states the name of the actual place where the work is set via dialogue, images and illustrations, official commentary books, websites, etc., or in which local authorities makes a visible appeal as a destination through posters, billboards, events, standees, stamp rallies, collaborations, and more.

+A blue plaque commemorating Sherlock Holmes' fictional residence at 221B Baker Street.

 Kasukabekyoei High School was used as the model school for Lucky Star, but it is not particularly visually distinct, making it a "sacred place" only for fans of the series.

-The metasequoia trees in Namiseom are a seichi for fans of the K-drama series Winter Sonata.
-After broadcasting, the area around the trees was improved to accommodate expected visiting fans.
+The metasequoia trees in Namiseom are a "sacred site" for fans of Winter Sonata and are a site of seichi junrei.
+After the broadcast of Winter Sonata, the area around the trees was improved to accommodate the uptick of visitors.